Student Achievement

 • Below the baseline level

-all categories.
+Outcome: Based on data in the 2023 Performance Measures report, as shown in the following table, the College achieved the threshold for acceptable performance in all categories except Credit English Success.
 Baseline levels are set two standard deviations below the system’s average index score and excellence levels are set one standard deviation above the system’s average index scores.
 The average band is within 0.5 standard deviations above or below the average index score.

 Basic Skills Progress Credit English Success Credit Math Success First Year Progression Curriculum Completion Rate Licensure Pass Rate Index Transfer Performance